katy-arushi/lotide/README.md

 [map.js](/map.js)

-* this is a copy of the higher order map() method. map() creates a new array populated with results of a callback function on every element in a specified array
+* a function that creates a new array populated with results of a callback function on every element in a specified array

 [middle.js](/middle.js)

-* A function that accepts an array, and returns the middle index value(s) in a new array
+* a function that accepts an array, and returns the middle index value(s) in a new array

 [tail.js](tail.js)